Private Student Loans

 A Private Student Loan is offered through a bank or another lending institution.
 For those families that choose to borrow a private education loan, keep in mind that it is usually beneficial to obtain a co-borrower.
 Having a creditworthy co-borrower can significantly reduce the rates and fees for most borrowers.

 Your first step is to determine an amount that you will need to apply for in a private loan.
 We suggest you speak to the our office before applying so we can properly advise on the amount you need or are eligible to receive.

 The next step would be for the student borrower to secure a co-borrower.
-As mentioned before, most private student lenders are not going to extend credit to a college student unless they have a credit worthy co-borrower.
+Most private student lenders will not extend credit to a college student unless they have a credit worthy co-borrower.
 This co-borrower can be anyone, but in most cases it is a parent or relative.

 Now that you know what amount you need and you have a secured co-borrower, it is time to locate a private student loan lender.

 At Elizabethtown College, we do not have a recommended or suggested lender list.
 We do not participate in preferred lending arrangements because a student or family should have a variety of lending options for them to choose from, and should research these rather than be directed to a specific few.